What Is The Effect Of The Pandemic On Postgraduates’ Earning Potential?

 Although the circumstances which lead to someone taking a postgraduate qualification will be unique and their motivation personal, there is a shared commonality in knowing that you are investing for your future.

-However, the effects of the pandemic on the UK economy and the labour market, means that many people in higher education who are preparing to enter into employment are understandably concerned about their career prospects.
+However, the effects of the pandemic on the UK economy and the labour market, mean that many people in higher education who are preparing to enter into employment are understandably concerned about their career prospects.

-Is the Covid-19 pandemic likely to squeeze postgraduate incomes?
+Is the COVID-19 pandemic likely to squeeze postgraduate incomes?

-The question you may be asking is to what extent is the Covid-19 pandemic likely to squeeze postgraduate incomes?
+The question you may be asking is to what extent is the COVID-19 pandemic likely to squeeze postgraduate incomes?
 The latest figures from the Department for Education suggest that the annual median salary of a postgraduate in the UK is £42,000.
 This is £8,000 higher than a graduate and £17,000 more than a non-graduate.

 However, a new report from the Institute of Fiscal Studies (IFC) has found a large variation in earnings among postgraduate students, which casts doubt over the notion that a postgraduate degree is a guaranteed route to higher earnings.
-In fact, the results of the research show that while a master’s in business and law could be worth up to 15% in extra earnings, those taking arts postgraduate courses could find themselves worst off.
+In fact, the results of the research show that while a master’s in business and law could be worth up to 15% in extra earnings, those taking arts postgraduate courses could find themselves worse off.